IBM/cloud-native-starter-security-workshop/workshop/app-env-exercise-01/SETUP_KEYCLOAK.md

 ---

-> Congratulations, you have successfully completed this the `Setup Application environment`.
+> Congratulations, you have successfully completed  the `Setup Application environment`.
 Awesome :star:

 ### Optional steps to verify the configuration